 I encourage you to get exposed to multiple genres.
 We have a tendency to stick with one genre or one author.
 When you expose yourself to multiple authors, you gain different perspectives, you become more pragmatic (rather than narrow-minded).
 You are exposed to ideas you never thought of before.
 When I was younger I only used to read fiction (Sidney Sheldon was my favorite).
 I once stumbled across a book by Joe Girard on selling (and this changed my life).
 Since then I was fascinated by sales and I wanted to be in that profession.
 And I have no regrets about my career choice.
 If I hadn’t been exposed to the book & author, I would have never found out what was an ideal career for me.

 I hope I have given you some motivation & the rationale & facts, to get off your couch and start reading (specifically non-fiction).
-I have given you examples of how reading has positively impacted my life.
-I am curious to hear your perspective.
+I have given you examples of how reading has positively impacted my life and improved my productivity.
+Now, I am curious to hear your perspective.
 How has reading impacted your life and career?
 Share your thoughts.